Chamma89/rea_properties/README.md

 ```
 npm install
 ```
-2. Run the following two commands to initiate the webpack-dev-server and JSON-Server:
+2. Run the following two commands simultaneously, in separate tabs, to initiate the webpack-dev-server and JSON-Server:

 ```
 npm start - which will have the project running at http://localhost:8080/